What are the new Google Maps features for drivers of electric vehicles?

 • the type of connectors available,

-• charging power,
+• recharge power,

 What additional features are available?

-Detailed information on charging stations
+Detailed information on recharging stations

 The number of terminals available